louisdorard/full-stack-ml/README.md

 bash setup/jupyter-install.bash
 ```

-Remark: the steps above match the instructions in the [Dockerfile](docker/Dockerfile).
+Remarks:

+* If you run into any difficulties with installing this environment, you can try using a Docker-powered environment, based on the [`louisdorard/full-stack-ml` image](https://hub.docker.com/repository/docker/louisdorard/full-stack-ml) and on the docker-compose configuration in [`setup/docker/`](setup/docker/)).
+The installation steps above match the instructions in the [Dockerfile](setup/docker/Dockerfile) used to create that image.
+* Alternatively, you can also try using a cloud platform (see dedicated section below).

 ## Set environment variables